 This document intends to address the following comments which all concern Figure 2 and surrounding texts.

-Comment 55: Page 3, line 16, “need more explanation about future, legacy and new machines integrated situation”
+Comment #55: Page 3, line 16, “need more explanation about future, legacy and new machines integrated situation”

-Comment 83: Page 3, line 16, “The use of machine local management of communication is important for set up of machines.
+Comment #83: Page 3, line 16, “The use of machine local management of communication is important for set up of machines.
 Thus, this sentence is not true for a feasible approach”

+A revision of this contribution has been provided on 21st Feb, 2019 to address the following comments on the same section of the paper,

+Comment #263, Page 2, line 34, “Given the typical long life time of any deployed technology in the factory floor, it is very important to consider future needs as new technologies and networks deployments.”

+Comment #266, Page 3, line 19, “In addition to mentioning the challenges with wireless, the document could actually start with the trend to move from proprietary wired protocols to 802-based TSN over Ethernet.
+Wireless is the next step.”

 Propose Revision of the section ‘Factory communication network environment’